dceejay/node-red-contrib-remap/README.md

 This is useful when receiving data from an API that may have lots of extra properties that you don't need, and some that just need re-labelling, e.g. latitude to lat for example.

+**NOTE**: This node won't work inside a subflow as the editor instance never sees live messages so cannot be configured correctly.
+Use link call nodes instead if you need to call it from multiple places.

 Install
 -------